usethesource/rascal/src/org/rascalmpl/courses/Rascal/Declarations/SyntaxDefinition/Disambiguation/Associativity/Associativity.md

 #### Pitfalls

 *  Please do not assume that Rascal's associativity declarations have the same semantics as SDF's associativity declarations.
 *  Use of productions that are not both left and right recursive in an associativity group, although safe, is not very meaningful.
-We would advise to use the ((Priority Declarations)) relation such a case.
+We would advise to use the ((Priority)) relation such a case.
 For example:

 | Original associativity | Better written as priority  |
 | --- | --- |